The Wound That Revealed the Whole

 “It’s your turn to be held.”

-I came to understand that illness was not my enemy but my mirror.
-My body wasn't betraying me — it was communicating.
-Every cell seemed to echo the same message: it's time to listen, to feel, to mother yourself in the ways you never were.
+I saw that my illness was not an enemy but a mirror.
+My body was not turning against me; it was trying to tell me something.
+Every part of me seemed to say the same thing: it is time to listen, to feel, and to care for yourself in the ways you once needed.

 🌙 The Awakening

-As I explored the connection between emotional pain and physical expression, I discovered the work of teachers such as Gabor Maté, Alice Miller, Bessel van der Kolk, and Dr. Ryke Geerd Hamer.
-Their insights resonated deeply — each one pointing to the same truth I was living: that the body and the soul speak one language.
+While exploring how emotional pain connects to physical symptoms, I read the work of Gabor Maté, Alice Miller, Bessel van der Kolk, and Dr. Ryke Geerd Hamer.
+Their ideas spoke to me, each showing the same truth: the body and the soul speak the same language.

 The more I wrote, meditated, and practiced non-dominant handwriting — allowing my inner child to speak — the more I began to remember what had been forgotten.
 This wasn't just physical healing.
 It was a reclamation.